Eric-Melb/self-forker/readme.md

 This program is a very small (sub 100 lines) self-forking repo.
 It negotiates the Github API OAuth flow asking for `public_repo` access using the link provided by Github, then calls the API Gateway with the provided access code, triggering the Lambda.
 The Lambda validates that it was triggered with a code, then uses the requests library to exchange the code for a token, and then uses the token to fork the repo.

-Print statements go the lambda's Cloudwatch logs, you can access these from the Lambda setup by clicking on Monitoring -> View Logs in Cloudwatch.
+Print statements go to the lambda's Cloudwatch logs, you can access these from the Lambda setup by clicking on Monitoring -> View Logs in Cloudwatch.